SuperHuman12/UnikoinGold-UKG-Contract/README.md

 ## Thanks
 Thank you [CoinCircle](https://coincircle.com/) for the relentless efforts to make this happen!
 Make sure to also checkout the [CoinCircle Github](https://github.com/coincircle).
+Thank you [Zeppelin](https://zeppelin.solutions/) for the helping us to make UKG even more secure.